revilowaldow/IDRotF-Obsidian/Party/Nilak '' Northbrook.md

 ## Backstory:

 Nilak is the younger middle child of [[Olwen Northbrook]] and [[Isolde Northbrook]].
 A family of dwarves, Olwen and Isolde moved to [[Town 1]] with their eldest child [[Boreas Northbrook|Boreas]] when he was just 35.
-In the following years they had a further three children; Talvi, Nilak and Andri;
+In the following years they had a further three children; Talvi, Nilak and Andri; who were born 11, 30 and 37 years later respectively.
+Olwen was employed as a guard, while Isolde worked in the weaver's guild.
+Boreas was a